The latest release of Testlab has been added with a bunch of enhancements for integrations:

 - push your stories from your Pivotal Tracker to Testlab project’s specification as user stories to be verified and

 - push bugs from your Tracker to Testlab project as issues.

 Using Pivotal Tracker with Testlab is an excellent choice for project management.
-This way you can plan and track your project activities in Pivotal Tracker and in the same time, test, verify and report your implementation in Testlab.
+This way you can plan and track your project activities in Pivotal Tracker and at the same time, test, verify and report your implementation in Testlab.

 You can read more about setting up the Pivotal Tracker integration here.

 - bring you support for Pivotal Tracker, one of the best in industry agile project management tools,

 - add support for Atlassian JIRA integration where issues from JIRA are pushed to Testlab as issues and/or requirements and

 We hope these new features make the use of Testlab more productive for all our existing and future clients.